envoyproxy/nighthawk/benchmarks/README.md

 - Copy out the artifacts and push those to a gcp bucket.
 Current status:
   - cpu profiles are dumped to tmp per test (named according to the test). ideally we'd also dump flamegraph svg's
-- A UI -- though we may be able to get by with just a uri structure conventioned around the envoy sha. e.g. http://perf-ci-host/gcpsync/[envoy-sha]-[timestamp]/ to link CI, and directory index the artifacts.
+- Enhance the UI.
+Currently we rely on CircleCI to directory-list our artifacts.
+This is is pretty bare-bones, ideally we'd have something more fancy and we would be able to visualize test data historically.
 - Use taskset/cpuset when starting processes.
 - Offer a docker image with binaries pre-built for profiling + the python test framework.
+- Multi-origin support.
+The integration tests support it, but this isn't fitted into the benchmark framework yet.
+This _might_ just be a doc issue.

 # FUTURE